GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 Using `requestAnimationFrame()` polling is not a good idea for several reasons:

-- Every interested party/script has to set up its own polling loop.
+- Every interested party (or script) has to set up its own polling loop.
 - It can block the critical path.
-- Even if the rAF polling function is "fast", when used continuously it can prevent `requestIdleCallback()` from being able to schedule long idle blocks (i.e. blocks that exceed a single frame).
+- Even if the rAF polling function is _fast_, when used continuously it can prevent `requestIdleCallback()` from being able to schedule long idle blocks (blocks that exceed a single frame).
-- Similarly, lack of long idle-blocks prevents the browser from scheduling other long running tasks (e.g. longer GC's and other background or speculative work).
+- Similarly, lack of long idle-blocks prevents the browser from scheduling other long running tasks (such as longer garbage collection and other background or speculative work).
-- If polling is toggled on/off, then you'll miss cases where frame budget has been exceeded.
+- If polling is toggled on and off, then you'll miss cases where frame budget has been exceeded.
-- Polling will report false-positives in cases where the browser is using variable update frequency (e.g. due to power, visibility status, etc.).
+- Polling will report false-positives in cases where the browser is using variable update frequency (for example, due to power or visibility status).
 - And most importantly, it doesn't actually capture all types of animation updates!